PROFILE

 reorganized.
 The former system that broke down

-the country into five military regions no longer
+the country into four military regions no longer

 (formerly FANCI, now called the Ivorian Defense